codemodsquad/react-codemorphs/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![npm version](https://badge.fury.io/js/react-codemorphs.svg)](https://badge.fury.io/js/react-codemorphs)

-codemods for everyday work with React
+Codemods for everyday work with React.
+All support Flow, TypeScript, and plain JS.

 These codemods are intended to be called from IDE extensions, calling them from the `jscodeshift` CLI wouldn't be worth the effort.